 Individuals with acquired rubella may shed virus from 7 days before rash onset to ~5–7 days thereafter.
 Both clinical and subclinical infections are considered contagious.
 Infants with CRS may shed large quantities of virus from bodily secretions, particularly from the throat and in the urine, up to 1 year of age.
 Outbreaks of rubella, including some in nosocomial settings, have originated with index cases of CRS.
 Thus only individuals immune to rubella virus should have contact with infants who have CRS or who are congenitally infected with rubella virus but are not showing signs of CRS.

 The largest recent rubella epidemic in the United States took place in 1964–1965, when an estimated 12.5 million cases occurred, resulting in ~20,000 cases of CRS.
 Since the introduction of the routine rubella vaccination program in the United States in 1969, the number of rubella cases reported each year has dropped by >99%; the rate of vaccination coverage with rubella-containing vaccine (RCV) has been >90% among children 19–35 months old since 1995 and >95% for kindergarten and first-grade entrants since 1980.
-In the United States, a goal for the elimination of rubella and CRS was set in 1989. ...
+In the United States, a goal for the elimination of rubella and CRS ...